EliasPotagas/ShopNest/README.md

 # Dashboard

 The interactive dashboard can be found in Tableau Public here.
-This dashboard enables users to filter by customer region, year, and loyalty program focusing on sales, product, and marketing metrics.

 ![Image Alt](https://github.com/EliasPotagas/ShopNest/blob/ab076e8e5909a1c6690d1c3ec7d984469bc62820/Dashboard_v2.png)

 # Executive Summary

-Total Overall Sales for the period Jan 1st.
-2019 - Dec 31st.
-2022 was $28M with 108k total orders.
-Companies AOV was $260 and our overall refund rate was 3.79%%
+Total overall sales from January 1st, 2019 to December 31st, 2022 were $28M, with 108K total orders.
+The company’s AOV was $260, and the overall refund rate stood at 3.79%.

 ![Image Alt](https://github.com/EliasPotagas/ShopNest/blob/7e1bd354f58975c23f26e4080978c00d44e56278/Overall_Sales.png)

-- In 2020 we saw the highest growth in Revenue accumulating $10.2M a near 300% increase from previous year, a 31% increase in AOV to $300 and a 100% increase in orders.
+  - In 2020, we experienced exceptional growth, surpassing expectations with a $10.2M increase in revenue (+300% YoY), AOV rising to $300 (+81% YoY), and a total orders reaching 11k (+86% YoY).
-- This can be attributed to the pandemic lockdowns and demand for electronic products during COVID-19 lockdowns.
-- Since 2020 however, when the pandemic polciies began easing up we started to get see a 10% decline in revenue and 15% in AOV.
+  - However since the beginning of 2021 we saw a gradual decline across metrics with revenue down 11% and our AOV 15% despite an orders increase of 6%.
+This downward trend continued in 2022 with a 46% decline in revenue with other metrics following a similar trajectory.
+  - Our Loyalty Program has been showing strong performance.
+Initially non-subscribers contributed the majority of revenue and orders.
+However, between Q1 2021 and Q3 2022, subscriber base grew significantly, surpassing non-subscribed users across key metrics.
+  - Apple products accounted for 50% of total sales, with the iPhone having the lowest sales volume but a high AOV.
+Targeted marketing for high-AOV, low-volume products through bundle promotions could drive significant revenue growth.